 A replay of this conference call and transcript will remain available in the Investors section of the Company's website for a limited time at:

 Chris Baker-Sams - Corporate Finance Manager

 Edward Bridges / Stephanie Ellis - FTI Consulting LLP

 +44 (0)20 3727 1000

 · Helios Towers is a leading independent telecommunications infrastructure company, having established one of the most extensive tower portfolios across Africa.
 It builds, owns and operates telecom passive infrastructure, providing services to mobile network operators.

-· Helios Towers owns and operates telecommunication tower sites in Tanzania, Democratic Republic of Congo, Congo Brazzaville, Ghana and South Africa.
-Following recently announced acquisition agreements and subject to applicable regulatory and certain shareholder approvals, Helios Towers expects to establish a presence in six new markets across Africa and the Middle-East over the next 12 months.
-Including these acquisitions and committed BTS, the Group's total site count is expected to increase from over 7,300 towers currently to approaching 15,000.
+· Helios Towers owns and operates telecommunication tower sites in Tanzania, Democratic Republic of Congo, Congo Brazzaville, Ghana, South Africa and Senegal.
+Following recent acquisition agreements and subject to regulatory approvals, Helios Towers expects to establish a presence in five new markets across Africa and the Middle East over the next nine months.
+Including these acquisitions and BTS site commitments, the Group's total site count is expected to increase from over 8,500 towers currently to approaching 15,000.

 · Helios Towers pioneered the model in Africa of buying towers that were held by single operators and providing services utilising the tower infrastructure to the seller and other operators.
 This allows wireless operators to outsource non-core tower-related activities, enabling them to focus their capital and managerial resources on providing higher quality services more cost-effectively.